lforeman2/rotConst/README.md

 The rotational constants are given by:
 $$B=\frac{h}{8\pi^2cI}$$

-For a polyatomic molecule, I is the moment of inertia tensor:
+For a polyatomic molecule with $k$ atoms, $I$ is the moment of inertia tensor:

   $$
   I=